QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 Here's the tough part.
 There are others who will always be looking for Splinter.
 You can NEVER let her be found by anyone but you or your successor (if that time comes).
 I needed you to hear this from my hand to understand the weight of what I'm about to say.
 It is better for you to die than Splinter be located by anyone other than you.

 I am a descendant of the first Lum, so you are a descendent of the first Lum.
-He came to this planet before humans were existed.
+He came to this planet before humans existed.
 He planted Splinter and gave her the purpose and orders she follows to this day...
 - Empower the Lum
 - Become undiscoverable by anyone other than the current Lum